mstksg/inCode/copy/entries/sum-types-and-subtypes-and-unions.md

 *   If you expect a canonical set of "operations" and an open set of "inhabitants", consider subtyping and supertyping.

-I don't really see the expression problem in the "difficult situation" sense of the word problem.
-Instead, I see it in the "math problem" sort of way: by adjusting how you approach things, you can make the most out of what requirements you need in your design.
+I don't really think of the expression problem as a "problem" in the sense of "some hindrance to deal with".
+Instead, I see it in the "math problem" sort of
+way: by adjusting how you approach things, you can play with the equation make the most out of what requirements you need in your design.

 Looking Forward
 ---------------